naveenkothas/ignite25-agent-contest/docs/README.md

   <hr style="border:0;height:4px;background:linear-gradient(90deg, #2D1B69 0%, #4A148C 25%, #C2185B 50%, #E91E63 75%, #1976D2 100%);border-radius:2px;" />
 </div>

-## Your Mission

-You are the AI strategist at Trey Marketing Inc., a fast-growing start-up preparing for its first major product launch.
-Moments before the launch, critical issues emerge, threatening to derail months of hard work.

-- The countdown is on: 30 minutes to go.
-- Investors are watching, customers are waiting, and the pressure is intense.
-- Your mission?

-_Leverage your agentic skills and AI expertise to stabilise the situation and ensure a successful launch.
-Build intelligent agents that can address urgent challenges, fix defects, manage internal communications, and deliver actionable solutions under extreme time constraints_

-[Todo- Added mission tasks]

 ## Before you begin
 1. You will need a GitHub account.
 [Create one for free](https://github.com/signup) if needed.
 1. You will use the [GitHub Models Marketplace](https://github.com/marketplace/models) - verify you can access it.